 Government provides a range of services to individuals, households and the community.
 The Report focuses on ‘social services’, which aim to enhance the wellbeing of people and communities by improving largely intangible outcomes (such as health, education and community safety).
-The Report contains performance information on child care, education and training, health, justice, emergency management, community services, social housing, and homelessness across 17 service areas (an increase from 16 service areas in previous editions as ambulance and fire services are now reported separately).
+The Report contains performance information on child care, education and training, health, justice, emergency management, community services, social housing, and homelessness across 17 service areas.
 The service areas included in the report were chosen based on a set of formal criteria.

-Figure 1 — Proportion of governments’ recurrent expenditure, by sectora
+Figure 1.1 — Governments’ recurrent expenditure by sectora

-a Changes in sector expenditure over time can be partly due to the reallocation of services between sectors in line with broad policy shifts.
+a Changes in sector expenditure over time can be partly due to the reallocation of services between sectors in line with broad policy shifts (or changes in the data source).
 Readers are encouraged to check service areas within each sector to confirm coverage for the relevant year.